DevofBugs/DevofBugs/README.md

 ### Hi there 👋
-I'm Glitch, a CS nerd who's interested in creation of hardware as well.
+I'm Stephen, a CS nerd who's interested in creation of hardware as well.

 Well..
 # ABOUT ME